Testing and Proctoring Services

 Placement Testing

-Before registering for classes, most new students and some returning students will need to complete Accuplacer and ALEKS® placement tests.
+Before registering for classes, most new students and some returning students will need to complete placement tests in writing and math.
 The results will help your academic advisor place you in the most appropriate writing and math courses for your skill level.
 These tests are not graded; they are solely an assessment tool.
 Matching current skill level with the correct beginning courses in writing and mathematics will increase the likelihood of success as you begin your program of study.
-You can schedule your Accuplacer time slot here.

 *Please note that ALEKS® mathematics test scores are valid for one year.
 Accuplacer writing scores do not expire.
 However, we encourage students to retest if they have been out of school for a significant period a time.